espressif/esp-idf/docs/en/api-reference/system/soc_caps.rst

 SoC Capabilities
 ================

 This section lists definitions of the {IDF_TARGET_NAME}'s SoC hardware capabilities.
-These definitions are commonly used in IDF to control which hardware dependent features are supported and thus compiled into the binary.
+These definitions are commonly used in ESP-IDF to control which hardware dependent features are supported and thus compiled into the binary.

 .. note::